The best business management tools and how I use them

 I use Google for a lot of different things.
 To name a few I use Google Drive, Docs, Sheets, and Email.
 Last year I started using Google Drive for all my files.
 I have folders that match all the business folders on my desktop and transfer files there as needed.
 I also house all my client projects and files there so they can access the folders as well.

 I use Docs and Sheets to create a lot of my business content.
 I have templates created for things I do often so I can plug and play and make the process a little bit quicker.

 Plus, I love that I can access these things on any computer and on the go if needed.

-I’m all about apps that have multiple uses, and 17Hats is definitely one of those apps.
-I’ve been using 17Hats for a few years to manage client projects on the back end.
+I’m all about apps that have multiple uses, and Honeybook is definitely one of those apps.
+I’ve been using Honeybook for a while to manage client projects on the back end.
 This app allows me to send contracts, invoices, questionnaires, and quotes from one place.
 I also use it to save my contacts and do my bookkeeping.

 I have a client onboarding workflow created that I add to each project which already has the contract, invoice, and questionnaires ready to go (with minor editing for each project) and also reminds me what to send to the clients to get their project set up.
 This is so helpful when onboarding clients and managing payments.
 I also love being able to get an overview of my projects and what is on my calendar.